-We urge Congress to provide significant increases in funding to the Ecosystems Mission Area.
+We urge Congress to provide significant funding increases to the Ecosystems Mission Area.
 In recent years, the budget for USGS has stagnated.
 Failure to make critical investments in the research conducted by the agency will hamper long-term data collection initiatives, lead to critical data loss, and undermine the nation's ability to address national challenges.

-We request Congress fund USGS at \$1.75 billion in FY 2022, with at least \$310 million for the Ecosystems mission area.
+We request that Congress fund USGS at \$1.85 billion in FY 2023, with at least \$360 million for the Ecosystems mission area.